-The course is 5000m (5K) long.
-This has been accurately measured by us with a professional measuring wheel. on the south side of Willen Lake, near the corner of the hotel.
-It is run entirely on tarmac and gravel paths..
+The course is 5000m (5k) long.
+This has been accurately measured by us with a professional measuring wheel.
+The course is in the Willen Lake area in North Milton Keynes.
+It is run entirely on tarmac and gravel paths.
 Some sections of the course may accumulate mud, leaves and puddles after rain.
 Dependent on availability, marshals will be at key sections of the course, or signs will be in place.

 Please remember that the parkrun uses shared paths.
 For the continued success of the event, please give way to other park users.
 This won't hurt your time, it won't stop you from getting a PB and it will make sure everyone continues to enjoy the event.